AD DESCRIPTION

-That Sounds Familiar: Eliminating Often-Used Words in Our Writing
+That Sounds Familiar: Cut Often-Used Words in Your Writing

 repeated words, editing